jovsa/mathison/data/README-Data Extraction Details.md

 The data is from a corpus called [HC Corpora](www.corpora.heliohost.org).
 See the [readme file](http://www.corpora.heliohost.org/aboutcorpus.html) for details on the corpora available.
 The files have been language filtered but may still contain some foreign text.

+The data files are not included in this repository as they exceed GitHub file size limits.